komatsu5147/HaloMF.jl/README.md

 The halo mass function, dn/dM, can be computed from the halo multiplicity function, `MF`, in the following way.

-1. The comoving number density of halos per log(ν) is related to the mass function, dn/dM, as
+1. The number density of halos per log(ν) is related to the mass function, dn/dM, as

 ``dM M dn/dM = ρm dlnν MF(lnν)``